garethdmm/atlas/README.md

 ## Overview

-Atlas is a model development workflow built on Tensorflow and TFLearn.
-It's purpose is to allow individual model developers to iterate quickly.
-Atlas consists of roughly four modules:
+Atlas is a model development workflow built on Tensorflow and TFLearn intended to allow small teams or individual model developers to move quickly through the hypothesis → train → evaluate → iterate loop while looking for effective models.
+It's focus is high-frequency financial time series prediction.
+It is broken into roughly four modules:

-- `infra` - Classes for defining training runs of thousands of parallel models, initializing the run on remote machines, and gathering results.
-- `data` - Classes and tools for working with large timeseries datasets.
-Includes a feature library for defining featuresets easily, data cleaning and conversion functions, and tools for handling unbalanced datasets for classification.
+- `data` - Classes and tools for working with large financial time-series datasets.
+Feature library includes dozens of relevant features for time-series forecasting.
+Features and featuresets are defined with human-readable language.
+Data cleaning and conversion functions, and tools for handling unbalanced datasets for classification.
 - `models` - The atlas model zoo, including implementations of the most common machine learning model types.
+- `infra` - Classes for defining training runs of thousands of parallel models, orchestrating traing on remote machines, and retreiving results for analysis.
-- `stats` - A library that includes implementations of missing evaluation stats in the scikit/tensorflow libraries, as well as visual summaries of trained model performance and comparisons of arbitrary numbers of models at once.
+- `stats` - A library that includes implementations of missing evaluation stats in the scikit/tensorflow libraries, visual summaries of trained model performance and comparisons of arbitrary numbers of models at once.

+Atlas is built for use with the Gryphon Trading Framework and use of the associated Gryphon Data Service (GDS) to build a market data database is assumed.

 ## Workflow

-Before using Atlas, you should be running the Gryphon Data Service and building a database of market data on which to train models.

-The workflow itself is roughly as follows:
+The best way to describe the functionality of Atlas is to go through the workflow in light detail.
+Let's say you want to find good forecasting models for future 5-minute realized volatility.
+Using the Atlas workflow might look something like this:

 1. Create a featureset you wish to train models against.
 The [feature library](ml/data/feature.py) has dozens of built-in features which can be generated from the GDS database.
 Each of these features can be built/referenced in code using a human-readable syntax.
 For example, this is how you would create a feature for the one-minute future log-returns on the bitstamp btc_usd pair.
       ```python